New Capabilities of T-FLEX CAD Version 11 |

 The main element of the system's user interface has now become the "Main Bar" - a new toolbar with extended capabilities.

-Additional applications that are installed to work together with T-FLEX CAD, load their own specialized sets of commands into the main bar to address respective functions.
+The main bar has predefined sets of commands which can be selected by the user or get activated by the system automatically depending on the currently performed task and system settings.
+The contents of the main bar are oriented at performing various tasks - drafting, 3D modeling, analysis, drawing on a workplane, sheet metal manipulations, BOM editing, etc. Additional applications that are installed to work together with T-FLEX CAD, load their own specialized sets of commands into the main bar to address respective functions.
 For example, the T-FLEX CAM application automatically adds the appropriate contents with icon buttons when loaded, in order to use its main commands.
+A user-selected set is remembered in the current document window and will be automatically restored whenever this window is activated.
+This setting is saved with the document file and is activated whenever the document is opened. |

 The user may enable the display of labels under the main bar's buttons as desired.
 This is convenient when getting initially acquainted with the system or when working with high resolution screens.

 For those users who got accustomed to work with former sets of main bar buttons, there is the provision of the "Compatible" set as the main bar used to have in previous versions.
 If necessary, one can freeze any set to avoid switching to other sets when various commands are launched.
-To freeze a set of buttons on the main bar, call the context menu by right-clicking clip8548 and select the command "Main Bar/Fixed".
+To freeze a set of buttons on the main bar, call the context menu by right-clicking and select the command "Main Bar/Fixed".

 Toolbar Improvements

 Some command buttons are grouped within toolbars on the basis of their performed function similarity.
 Upon clicking the right-hand side of such a group button, a toolbar dynamically opens, in which you can finally select the desired command.
 This temporary toolbar can be made permanent by dragging it to the screen beyond the title area.
 After that it can be placed anywhere in the screen.
+The button in a drop-down toolbar serves to put all buttons of that toolbar within the current set of the main bar, having it fully expanded. |

 "View" Toolbar

 To manage the display modes of a document's views, snapping modes and other view parameters, and the "View" toolbar has been created, which does not change its contents when switching between documents and views.
 This toolbar contains drop-down toolbars to control various parameters.
-Those include, for instance, the toolbar to control object snaps and the toolbar to manage view points.
+Those include, for instance, the toolbar to control object snaps and the toolbar to manage view points. |

 Dynamic panel in 3D window

 Upon selecting elements of the 3D model with the left mouse button without resorting to the command, the new “Dynamic panel” will appear on the screen.
 It contains the buttons of frequently used commands for the elements of the given type.
 The panel disappears automatically after a certain amount of time has passed or after moving the cursor at a certain distance away from it.
 Besides the frequently used commands, the dynamic panel has a button with a additional list of commands for the chosen element.
 If one of the commands from this list is executed for a given element, it is automatically transferred to the main set of buttons for the element of the given type.
 The commands for customizing the dynamic panel are accessible via the context menu.
 Also, it is possible to turn off the dynamic panel on tab [Preferences] in the dialog “Options…”.
-For canceling the changes in the button set of the dynamic panel, one can execute the command “Cancel use of command” found in the context menu of the dynamic panel.
+For canceling the changes in the button set of the dynamic panel, one can execute the command “Cancel use of command” found in the context menu of the dynamic panel. |

 Customizing the User Interface